Orpheus: Background

-Such was the list of works finally classed as Orphic writings, though it was known in early times that many of them were the works of Pythagoreans and other writers.
-Herodotus said of the so-called "Orphic and Bacchic rites" that they were actually "Egyptian and Pythagorean"; and Ion of Chios said that Pythagoras himself attributed some of his writings to Orpheus.
-Others, as has been said, regarded the earliest epics as the work of Onomacritus.
-The original Hymns were thought to have been composed by Orpheus, and written down, with emendations, by Musaeus.
-There were also other writers named Orpheus: to one, of Croton, said to be a contemporary and associate of Peisistratus, were attributed two epic poems: an Argonautica, and The Twelve-year Cycle (probably astrological); to another, Orpheus of Camarina, an epic Descent into Hades.
-These namesakes are probably inventions."

 Mythology

+Origin

+Some ancient Greek authors, such as Strabo and Plutarch, write of Orpheus as having a Thracian origin (through his father, Oeagrus).
+Although these traditional accounts have been uncritically accepted by some historians, they have been put into question by others, since it was only in the mid-/late 5th century that Orpheus acquired Thracian attributes.
+Additionally, as André Boulanger notes, "the most characteristic features of Orphism—consciousness of sin, need of purification and redemption, infernal punishments—have never been found among the Thracians".
+Indeed, the introduction of the worship of the Muses in the times of Archelaos, the genealogies featuring Apollo, Pierus and Methone, Orpheus' tomb in Leibethra and the importance of this gesture as a part of the king's cultural policy, makes the hypothesis of the Pierian, or Macedonian, roots of Orpheus, highly probable.
+The testimonies referring to his death, grave and heroic worship, for example early attestations to the existence of a real, or fictitious, gravestone epigram of Orpheus, point most strongly to his Macedonian links.

 Early life

-According to Apollodorus and a fragment of Pindar, Orpheus's father was Oeagrus, a Thracian king, or, according to another version of the story, the god Apollo.
+According to Apollodorus and a fragment of Pindar, Orpheus' father was Oeagrus, a Thracian king.
 His mother was (1) the muse Calliope, (2) her sister Polymnia, (3) a daughter of Pierus, son of Makednos or (4) lastly of Menippe, daughter of Thamyris.
+Pindar, however, seems to call Orpheus the son of Apollo in his Pythian Odes, and a scholium on this passage adds that the mythographer Asclepiades of Tragilus considered Orpheus to be the son of Apollo and Calliope.
 According to Tzetzes, he was from Bisaltia.
 His birthplace and place of residence was Pimpleia close to the Olympus.
 Strabo mentions that he lived in Pimpleia.
-According to the epic poem Argonautica, Pimpleia was the location of Oeagrus's and Calliope's wedding.
+According to the epic poem Argonautica, Pimpleia was the location of Oeagrus' and Calliope's wedding.
 While living with his mother and her eight beautiful sisters in Parnassus, he met Apollo, who was courting the laughing muse Thalia.
 Apollo, as the god of music, gave Orpheus a golden lyre and taught him to play it.
-Orpheus's mother taught him to make verses for singing.
+Orpheus' mother taught him to make verses for singing.
 He is also said to have studied in Egypt.

 Orpheus is said to have established the worship of Hecate in Aegina.
 In Laconia Orpheus is said to have brought the worship of Demeter Chthonia and that of the Κόρες Σωτείρας (Kóres Sōteíras; 'Saviour Maidens').
 Also in Taygetos a wooden image of Orpheus was said to have been kept by Pelasgians in the sanctuary of the Eleusinian Demeter.

 According to Diodorus Siculus, Musaeus of Athens was the son of Orpheus.